 “Desires create actions.”

-It’s so obvious, but true: the only reason you (intentionally) do something is because you have a desire.
-Desire is the only motive for action.
-Our conscious actions are purely based on what we (actually) want.
+It’s obvious, but true: the only reason you (intentionally) do something is because you have a desire.

 Why Do You Procrastinate?

-It doesn’t make sense to me when people beat themselves up for “not being disciplined” / “not having willpower”.
-They simply didn’t want it enough / wanted something else more / were confused.
-It’s unnecessary punishment.4Talking morality: you didn’t hurt anyone, you don’t deserve any punishment.
+It doesn’t make any sense when a person beats themselves for “not being disciplined” / “not having willpower”.
+A lack of action only means they simply didn’t want it enough / wanted something else more / were confused.

 If you want, you do.
 If you don’t want, you don’t.
 Why suffer over not doing?
 You just didn’t want it!